herrstrietzel/svg-parse-path-normalized/README.md

 In this case you may use these conversion methods.

 #### 6.3.1 Array notation to pathdata
-A lot of libraries – such as snap.svg use an nested array structure for each command like so
+A lot of libraries – such as snap.svg use a nested array structure for each command like so

 ```
 [